mertemin/wp-svbtle/README.md

 ## Changes
 Alterations are inspired by [svbtle.com](https://svbtle.com).
 Here is the list:

-* Date is removed from ```header``` and out after the blog post.
+* Date is removed from ```header``` and placed after the blog post.
-* Blog posts listed via their first paragraphs.
+* Blog posts listed by their first paragraphs automatically.
-* A single post is displayed differently.
-Title is moved upper and made bigger.
+* A single post is displayed with a bigger title in the header part.
 * Top and bottom bar bars are added.